- P256K

 Converting to Standard ECDSA

-Use the normalize property to convert a recoverable signature to a standard ECDSA signature:
+Use the normalize property to drop the ID and obtain a standard ECDSA signature:

 let standardSignature = recoverySignature.normalize